ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Any Standing player hit in this way is Placed Prone.

-0-1 MASTER 0F BALLISTICS
+0-1 MASTER OF BALLISTICS
-40,000 G0LD PIECES (30,000 G0LD PIECES F0R TEAMS WITH THE 'HALFLING
-THIMBLE CUP' SPECIAL RULE), AVAILABLE T0 ANY TEAM WITH EITHER THE 'HALFLING THIMBLE CUP' 0R '0LD W0RLD CLASSIC' SPECIAL RULES *The Empire, the largest human realm of the Old World,* *has a long history of wondrous invention, its master*
+40,000 GOLD PIECES (30,000 GOLD PIECES F0R TEAMS WITH THE 'HALFLING THIMBLE CUP' SPECIAL RULE), AVAILABLE TO ANY TEAM WITH EITHER THE 'HALFLING THIMBLE CUP' 0R '0LD W0RLD CLASSIC' SPECIAL RULES *The Empire, the largest human realm of the Old World,* *has a long history of wondrous invention, its master*